toneman77/toneman77.github.io/how-to-register.md

 ### with a browser

-You can access the value through a web browser (neccessary for facebook login accounts):
+You can access the value through a web browser on a desktop PC/laptop (neccessary for facebook login accounts):

 1. Open chrome.
 Ctrl+shift+I will open the network monitor.
 (Ctrl+shift+e for Firefox)
 2. Open AT in the browser.